AccumulateNetwork/accumulate-docs/tools/command-line-tool/using-the-command-line.md

 ## How to build the CLI tool

 The first step is building the CLI executable.
+You will need to have the Go compiler installed on your machine before you can build the CLI.
+You can find the Go compiler [here](https://go.dev/dl/).

 ```bash
 $ git clone https://github.com/AccumulateNetwork/accumulated.git
 $ go build ./cmd/cli
 ```

-Once you run these commands, a `cli` binary file should appear in the root directory `accumulated`.
+Once you run these commands, a `cli` binary file will appear in the root directory of `accumulated`.

 ## How to start the CLI tool